-There are eight species of bearded dragons, but the most popular one is the inland or central bearded dragon (Pogona vitticeps) from the arid to semi-arid southeastern parts of Australia.
-Pogona vitticeps is the spcies discussed in this handout.
+There are eight species of bearded dragons and the most popular kind kept as a pet is the inland or central bearded dragon (Pogona vitticeps), from the arid to semi-arid southeastern parts of Australia.
+Pogona vitticeps is the species discussed in this handout.

 What do bearded dragons eat?

-They have a sharp eye and keen sense of smell.
-Young, growing bearded dragons tend to be primarily carnivores, and adults tend to be more herbivorous.
-As a guideline, depending on its age, a bearded dragon's diet should be about 50% plant-based material and 50% animal-based material.
-Be sure to discuss a specific diet for your pet lizard with your veterinarian.
+As a guideline, depending on its age, a bearded dragon's diet should be about 50% plant-based material and 50% animal-based (insect) material.
+Always discuss your lizard’s diet with your veterinarian.
 (Photo at right shows juvenile bearded dragons; photo courtesy of Gregory Rich, DVM)

 How often should I feed my bearded dragon?

 Most young, bearded dragons should eat once or twice daily.
 Adult dragons may only eat every 24–72 hours, since they are no longer in a growth phase.
 It also depends on each pet's individual appetite.

 What are some types of plant material I can feed my bearded dragon?

 Most of the plant material (80-90%) should be leafy green vegetables and flowers and only 10-20% should be fruits.
 Yellow, red, and orange vegetables may also be included.
 Avoid fiber-rich, nutrient-poor, and vitamin-deficient light green vegetables, including celery and iceberg or head lettuce, as these vegetables are mainly composed of fiber and water with little nutrient value.
 The inner, light-colored parts of some vegetables are less nutritious than the darker green outer leaves.